-- Our facilities are recognised by NERC (Natural Environment Research Council)
+- Our world-class facilities are recognised by NERC (Natural Environment Research Council).

-- The Department offers a number of modules and degree schemes taught through the medium of Welsh.
+- You can choose to study some of your degree through the medium of Welsh.
 Check out the module tab for more information.

 Department of Geography and Earth Science: lecturers are all qualified to PhD level or working towards a PhD.

 Please note: The modules listed below are those currently intended for delivery during the next academic year and may be subject to change.
 They are included here to give an indication of how the course is structured.